edsna/Intro_to_Assembly_Language/README.md

 objdump –d fileName >> runs the machine code using command line

+gcc –m32 –o fileName fileName.s >> Compiles .s files which can then be run independently

 All fileName.c files were added for the purpose of testing